scouter-project/zipkin-scouter/README.md

 # zipkin-scouter
-Zikpin Scouter UDP storage and other zipkin-scouter integrations.
+Zipkin Scouter UDP storage and other zipkin-scouter integrations.
+* Supported scouter collector version : `v2.5+`

 ## Server integration
 In order to integrate with zipkin-server, you need to use properties